SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

 *A    B      D
 *1    aaa    dddd

-"Performing the assignement without extra variable; specifying the mapping table:
+"Performing the assignment without extra variable; specifying the mapping table:
 "level: 0 means the top level
 "kind: 1 means that components specified in this line are mapped to each other;
 "      see the specification options in cl_abap_corresponding=>mapping_...